Community is never more important than in times of transition, as the recent closing of North Adams Regional Hospital reminds us.

 No one familiar with our community’s determination can be surprised by the progress that’s already been made.
 Some services have been renewed and some jobs reclaimed.
 Support has grown for those who lost jobs and for the now even more important mission of Ecu-Health Care.

 Much work, however, remains in the evolution of North County’s health care system.
-As we pursue that work, I encourage us to keep in mind the following points.

 The staff of Northern Berkshire Healthcare are this effort’s most vital asset.
 Facilities are important, but the foundation of the new system will be these capable and experienced professionals.